johnlundy94/johnlundy94/README.md

 </p>

 - 🔭 I’m currently working on ...
   Graduated from a Full Stack Bootcamp through Denver University.
-Checl out my final project, a full stack MERN application that helps foodies share their favorite recipes.
+Check out my final project, a full stack MERN application that helps foodies share their favorite recipes.
 Now I am working on developing as many fullstack MERN applications as I can to develope my knowledge.

 - 🌱 I’m currently learning ...